swainechen/chenlab-training/websites/gis-aws/content/15-AWSCLI-intro/02-IntroToAWSCli.md

 This gives a description of all the EC2 instances in the account for the specified region.

-6. In adition, take a look at the key-pairs we have for the selected region.
+6. In addition, take a look at the key-pairs we have for the selected region.

 ```bash
 aws ec2 describe-key-pairs